-If you are a digital marketer in 2020 or someone who takes a keen interest in consumer behaviour, you’d be shocked with what a recent study about SERP (Search Engine Results Pages) came up with.
+If you are a digital marketer in 2020 or some SEO consultant who takes a keen interest in consumer behaviour, you’d be shocked with what a recent study about SERP (Search Engine Results Pages) came up with.

 It’s a no brainer that marketers are constantly trying to decipher the latest algorithm changes, figuring out and testing new copies for headlines and tweaking various other minuscule things to try and bring more traffic to their pages.
 But what if you were told you’ve been thinking about it the wrong way all this time?
 Let’s find out why and how.

 As the competition amid various brands and companies increase day in and day out, marketers have been doubling down on their efforts of using Search Engine Optimisation or best practices of SEO to increase their visibility organically in the Google search results.
 But more often than not they forget to take into account common consumer behaviour insights, to begin with, as they have trained themselves to think like marketers first and consumers later.